 Skip to Content

-When we visit Prague, this is what we do, here are our favorite things to do in Prague.
+When we visit, this is what we do.
+Here are our favorite things to do in Prague.

 Best overall hotel in Prague – MOODS Charles Bridge Hotel

-It’s in a great central location close to Old Town & the Charles bridge, with great views, and tons of restaurants & shops at your doorstep.
+It’s in a great central location close to the city center, Old Town, and the Charles Bridge, with great views, and tons of restaurants & shops at your doorstep.
+It is a great place for tourists who want to stay in the heart of Prague.

-If this is your first visit to Prague, you are in for a treat.
+If this is your first time in Prague, and not sure what to do in Prague?
 One of the first things you’ll realize is that Prague is huge and full of amazing attractions.
-To help you plan your next trip, we have made a short list of things to see and do in Prague from our favorites from all of our many trips to Prague.
+To help you plan your Prague itinerary, we have made a short list of Prague things to do with our favorites after several trips.

 We have spent a lot of time here and done it all.
-To help you maximize your time in Prague, we handpicked these tours that combine many of the best attractions.
-We have personally taken each one of these and highly recommend all three.
+To help you maximize your time, we handpicked these tours that combine many of the best experiences in Prague.
+We have personally taken each one of these tours in Prague and highly recommend all three tours.

 Things to do in Prague - Czech Republic - Clock Tower-1